dwdas9/home/articles/DockerAndKubernetes/Kafka/16_Confluent-Kafka.md

 ![Alt text](images/image-1.png)

-4. The Docker Compose will start all the necessary services in the background.
+3. The Docker Compose will start all the necessary services in the background.
 Once finished, go to the docker desktop window and see the services

 ![Alt text](images/image-4.png)

-5. You can access the Control Center at http://localhost:9021 once the container is operational.
+4. You can access the Control Center at http://localhost:9021 once the container is operational.
-6. To create topics and proceed further you can refer to the  this quickstart [guide](https://docs.confluent.io/platform/current/platform-quickstart.html#cp-quickstart-step-1).
+5. To create topics and proceed further you can refer to the  this quickstart [guide](https://docs.confluent.io/platform/current/platform-quickstart.html#cp-quickstart-step-1).

-## <span style="color: DarkRed;">Appendix</span>
+##  <span style="color: FireBrick; font-family: Segoe UI, sans-serif;">Appendix</span>

-### <span style="color: Blue;">Connecting to Kafka Containers</span>
+###  <span style="color: FireBrick; font-family: Segoe UI, sans-serif;">Connecting to Kafka Containers</span>

 The container group created using the docker-compose become part of  `confluent-kafka_default` network group, restricting access from external containers or local machines not in this network.
 This means, you won't be able to connect to the broker from outside containers or local machine.
 To connect to Kafka from an external container, add it to the `confluent-kafka_default` network: